 How combustibles control temperature

-The amount of charcoal or wood could also be the problem.
+The amount of charcoal or firewood could also be the problem.
 Use a chimney to light your coals and fill it to the same level each time.
 It is important to start with the same number of fully lit coals.
-They are at their peak temperature then, and they're temp is stable, although they slowly decline in temperature as they are consumed by combustion.
+They are at their peak temperature then, and their temp is stable, although they slowly decline in temperature as they are consumed by combustion.
 For charcoal briquets, that means you should start with coals covered in gray ash.
 For lump charcoal you will see a mix of red glowing embers and white ash.
 If you are burning wood, I recommend you use only glowing embers from logs that you started burning on the side.
 As you gain experience you can experiment with unlit logs.

 If you need to add combustibles, it is best to add only fully lit coals as soon as you see the temp sliding down.
 It will take you some experimenting to learn how many to add.
 When coals are fully lit and burning steadily, you can control temperature more easily by controlling the flow of oxygen to the coals.
 You have only one variable with which to fiddle.
 As with all things in cooking, the fewer variables the better.